-Students entering the 5th year education program with a bachelor's degree from another institution will be reviewed for aid the same as a transfer student.
+Students entering the 5th year education program with a bachelor's degree from another institution will be considered for aid in the same way as a transfer student.

 The College applies aid to students' accounts once each semester.
 Students who drop below the minimum academic load or withdraw from school may be required to repay a prorated amount of the semester's aid.
 Any decision of the Financial Aid Office, including the amount of aid or denial of aid, may be appealed.